-The 2024 Queen Mary Wasafiri New Writing Prize, the fifteenth edition of the prestigious prize, is open from 1 February to 1 July 2024
+The 2024 Queen Mary Wasafiri New Writing Prize, the fifteenth edition of the prestigious prize, is closed for entries.

 Exceptionally international in scope, the prize supports writers who have not yet published a book-length work, with no limits on age, gender, nationality, or background.
 The winners of each category will receive a £1,000 cash prize and publication in Wasafiri magazine.
 All winners and shortlisted writers will be offered the Chapter and Verse or Free Reads mentoring scheme in partnership with The Literary Consultancy (dependent on eligibility), and a conversation with The Good Literary Agency to discuss their career progression, as well as a one-year print subscription to Wasafiri.